Social and Behavioral Sciences

 Students complete at least six upper division (300-level or above) electives in SBS.
 They may select a concentration to structure their choice of electives.
 Alternatively, they may more fully customize their choices for the general degree, selecting a minimum of two courses from the list of Fundamentals, below, and the remainder from any 300-level or above SBS electives.

-- For a complete list of SBS courses click here.
+- For a complete list of SBS courses, please see the SBS course descriptions.

-- For information on SBS Concentrations, Minors, and Certificates click here.
+- For information on SBS Concentrations, Minors, and Certificates, please see the Degrees and Certificates page.

 SBS/SCI 209 Human Genetics